 Treats high blood pressure.
-This medicine is a combination of three medicines, an angiotensin receptor blocker, calcium channel blocker, and a thiazide diuretic or "water pill".
+A lower blood pressure can reduce the risk of stroke and heart attack.
+This medicine is a combination of an angiotensin receptor blocker (ARB), a calcium channel blocker (CCB), and a thiazide diuretic (water pill).

 There may be other brand names for this medicine.

 Do not use this medicine if you have had an allergic reaction to olmesartan, amlodipine, hydrochlorothiazide, or a sulfonamide (sulfa) drug.
 Do not use this medicine if you are pregnant, have severe kidney disease, or not able to urinate.
 Do not use this medicine together with aliskiren (Tekturna®) if you have diabetes.

 How to Use This Medicine

 - Your doctor will tell you how much of this medicine to use and how often.
 Your dose may need to be changed several times in order to find out what works best for you.
 Do not use more medicine or use it more often than your doctor tells you to.

 - Take this medicine at the same time each day.

 - Carefully follow your doctor's instructions about any special diet.Drink plenty of fluids if you exercise, sweat more than usual, or have diarrhea or vomiting.